 The financial statements are general purpose financial statements and have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) that apply for the reporting period and the Fair Work (Registered Organisation) Act 2009.
-For the purpose of preparing the general-purpose financial statements, the Reporting unit is a not-for-profit entity.
+For the purpose of preparing the generalpurpose financial statements, the Reporting unit is a not-for-profit entity.

-The financial statements have been prepared on an accrual basis and in accordance with the historical cost, except for certain assets and liabilities measured at fair value, as explained in the accounting policies below.
+The financial statements except for cash flow information, have been prepared using the accrual basis of accounting.
+The financial statements have been prepared on a historical cost basis, except for certain assets and liabilities measured at fair value, as explained in the accounting policies below.
 Historical cost is generally based on the fair values of the consideration given in exchange for assets.
 No allowance is made for the effect of changing prices on the results or the financial position.
 The financial statements are presented in Australian dollars and have been rounded to the nearest dollar.